 An increased risk for breast cancer was not observed in the trial of women who had undergone hysterectomies and were receiving unopposed estrogen.
 In fact, the rate of breast cancer was lower in the group receiving estrogen relative to the placebo group, although this difference was not considered to be statistically significant.
-203 The lower incidence of breast cancer seen among women randomized to estrogen alone during the intervention period became statistically significant with extended follow-up for a mean of 10.7 years.207 However, an increased incidence of abnormal mammograms was observed in the group of women receiving estrogen, 208 as well as a doubling of the risk for benign proliferative breast disease.
-209 Analysis of the data from this randomized controlled WHI trial showed use of estrogen alone to significantly increase mammographic breast density compared with women receiving placebo; this effect was observed for at least a 2-year period.210 Contrary to the results from the WHI randomized controlled trials, results from several prospective, population-based, observational studies have shown use of estrogen-only HT to be associated with increased risks for breast cancer.
-These studies include the Black Women's Health Study where use of estrogen alone for a duration of 10 years or longer was associated with a nonsignificant increase in risk for invasive breast cancer (RR = 1.41; 95% CI, 0.95-2.10);211 the Million Women Study of women 50 to 64 years of age, which showed an association between current use of estrogen-only HT and increased risk for breast cancer (RR = 1.30; 95% CI, 1.21-1.40; P < .0001); 212 and the Nurses' Health Study, which demonstrated a significantly increased breast cancer risk after long-term use (20 years or longer) of estrogen alone (RR = 1.42; 95% CI, 1.13-1.77).213

-It has been noted that there are important differences in the populations enrolled in the WHI randomized clinical trials relative to the women followed in the observational studies with respect to duration of exposure to HT and age at initiation of HT.214 For example, many of the women in the WHI clinical trials did not start receiving HT until years after menopause, whereas those in the population-based studies were more likely to initiate HT at menopause and to have been exposed to such treatment for longer periods of time.
-One hypothesis put forward to explain the apparent contradictions in the summary of studies of HT described above is that short-term use of estrogen following a period of estrogen deprivation may decrease breast cancer risk by inducing apoptosis of occult breast cancer tumors, whereas long-term use of estrogen may initiate and promote the growth of new tumors, thereby increasing breast cancer risk.215 However, further studies are needed to evaluate this hypothesis.
+196 The lower incidence of breast cancer seen among women randomized to estrogen alone during the intervention period became statistically significant with extended follow-up for a mean of 10.7 years.200 However, an increased incidence of abnormal mammograms was observed in the group of women receiving estrogen, 201 as well as a doubling of the risk for benign proliferative breast disease.202 Analysis of the data from this randomized controlled WHI trial showed use of estrogen alone to significantly increase mammographic breast density compared with women receiving placebo; this effect was observed for at least a 2-year period.
+203 Contrary to the results from the WHI randomized controlled trials, results from several prospective, population-based, observational studies have shown use of estrogen-only HT to be associated with increased risks for breast cancer.
+These studies include the Black Women's Health Study where use of estrogen alone for a duration of 10 years or longer was associated with a nonsignificant increase in risk for invasive breast cancer (RR = 1.41; 95% CI, 0.95-2.10);204 the Million Women Study of women 50 to 64 years of age, which showed an association between current use of estrogen-only HT and increased risk for breast cancer (RR = 1.30; 95% CI, 1.21-1.40; P < .0001);205 and the Nurses' Health Study, which demonstrated a significantly increased breast cancer risk after long-term use (20 years or longer) of estrogen alone (RR, 1.42; 95% CI, 1.13-1.77).206 the WHI clinical trials did not start receiving HT until years after menopause, whereas those in the population-based studies were more likely to initiate HT at menopause and to have been exposed to such treatment for longer periods of time.
+One hypothesis put forward to explain the apparent contradictions in the summary of studies of HT described above is that short-term use of estrogen following a period of estrogen deprivation may decrease breast cancer risk by inducing apoptosis of occult breast cancer tumors, whereas long-term use of estrogen may initiate and promote the growth of new tumors, thereby increasing breast cancer risk.
+However, further studies are needed to evaluate this hypothesis.
 Another possible explanation for the decrease in breast cancer risk observed in the first 2 years of the WHI randomized controlled trial of postmenopausal women receiving estrogen plus progestin may be related to HT effects on breast tissue and subsequent interference with the ability of mammography to detect new breast cancer tumors.
-214
+207